 If the Tribunal decides it is able to deal with your complaint, it will attempt to resolve it through conciliation by reaching a mutually agreeable settlement between all parties.
 If conciliation is unsuccessful, the Tribunal will then review the complaint and make a decision, which is binding on all parties and enforceable by the Australian Securities & Investments Commission (ASIC).

-If a scheme such as the Financial Ombudsman Service (FOS) decides in favour of your insurer, you are not bound by their decision and still have the right to take your complaint to court.
+If a scheme such as the (AFCA) decides in favour of your insurer, you are not bound by their decision and still have the right to take your complaint to court.
 But if it is a small dispute, this may not be worth your while, as court cases can be very expensive with no guarantee of winning.

 If the dispute involves a large amount and you are determined to take the matter further, the best advice would be to consult a lawyer, who can quickly determine whether you have a good case to take to court.